JetBrains/intellij-sdk-docs/user_interface_components/kotlin_ui_dsl.md

 ### Combo Boxes

-Use the `comboBox` method with either a bound property or a getter/setter pair:
+Use the `comboBox` method with either a bound property, or a getter/setter pair:

 ```kotlin
 comboBox(DefaultComboBoxModel<Int>(tabPlacements), uiSettings::editorTabPlacement)